 - Membership of relevant professional body/regulator/council (if applicable).

 If you haven’t uploaded the above attachments, your application may not be processed.
 If you are having problems obtaining the above documents, please contact email@example.com before submitting your application.

 Commonwealth Shared Scholarship Scheme (DFID)

-If you intend to apply for the course under the Commonwealth Shared Scholarship Scheme, please note you will need to apply to the CSC directly by 16:00 on 18 December 2019, and the RVC directly by 14 January 2020.
+If you intend to apply for the course under the Commonwealth Shared Scholarship Scheme, please note you will need to apply to both the CSC and RVC directly.
 Please ensure you are eligible before submitting an application: you will need to make clear in the Funding section of your RVC application that you are a Commonwealth Shared Scholarship Scheme applicant.
 Applications for 2022 Commonwealth Shared Scholarships are now closed; applications opened in November 2021 and closed in December 2021.

-NB: Applicants who have met the English language requirements for the course (and uploaded/sent us their results) by 27th January 2020, as well as those from the countries listed below, will be prioritised for consideration.
+Priority applicants: Applicants who have met the English language requirements for the course (and uploaded/sent us their results) by 4th March 2022,as well as those from the countries listed below, will be prioritised for consideration.
 We have listed the equivalent qualification to a UK Bachelor Honours degree for each country, which will be needed to meet our entry requirements.
 Where a qualification is not listed there is not an equivalent qualification from this country which would meet our current requirements, but qualifications studied elsewhere which are equivalent to a UK Bachelor Honours degree would be accepted.
 Note: only those who have submitted applications to both the RVC and the CSC by the deadlines above will be shortlisted.